Rich Russians spend big on luxury to stop savings melting away

 Much like gold, which can serve as a store of value and a hedge against inflation, luxury watches and jewellery can hold or even increase in price amid economic turmoil caused by war and conflict.

-Popular watches can change hands on the secondary market for three or four times their retail price.
-Yet, the impact of the invasion on the value of luxury items is creating a potential public relations issue.
+Popular watches can change hands on the secondary market for 3 or 4 times their retail price.
+Yet the impact of the invasion on the value of luxury items is creating a potential public relations issue.

 "It is true that luxury brands could decide not to serve the Russian market.
 Rationally, this would be a cost to them, possibly outweighed by the positive communication image they get in other markets," Bernstein analyst Luca Solca said by email.